 - Pet popsicles can be made out of all kinds of things your dog (or cats) eat normally, so experiment to see what your dog likes best.

-- You can fill up a rubber Kong-style toy and freeze—a great cool-down treat for when you will be away for a few hours.
+- The frozen Kong-style toys make a great cool-down treat for when you will be away for a few hours.

-- Avoid: onions and onion powder, salt, macadamia nuts, tomatoes, potatoes, rhubarb leaves and stems, avocados, and anything else on this list.
+- Avoid: onions and onion powder, grapes and raisins, salt, macadamia nuts, tomatoes, potatoes, rhubarb leaves and stems, avocados and anything else on this list.

 (Recipe courtesy of Loren Drummond.)